-Possible such causes include shortening of the hamstrings or genuine anatomical leg lengthening or shortening.
+Possible such causes include shortening of the hamstring muscles or genuine anatomical leg lengthening or shortening.

-Pain during the test could suggest loosening of the sacral structure, muscular foreshortening, or neurologic pain from a protruding or herniated disk.
+Pain during the Derbolowsky Test could suggest loosening of the sacral structure, muscular foreshortening, or neurologic pain from a protruding or herniated disk.

 Derbolowsky test is considered to be diagnostically significant if the difference in levels amounts to at least 1 to 2 cm.